-The Office of the Police and Crime Commissioner runs an Independent Custody Visiting Scheme, where members of the public visit police stations unannounced to check that people being held in custody are being treated properly.
+The Office of the Police and Crime Commissioner runs an Independent Custody Visiting Scheme, where volunteer members of the public visit police stations unannounced to check that people being held in custody are being treated properly.

 The people who carry out these visits are called Independent Custody Visitors.
 They are volunteers recruited from a variety of backgrounds and sections of the community.
 They must be over 18 years old and because of the need to be independent, serving police officers and other serving members of the police or Police and Crime Commissioner staff, special constables, lay justices or members of the Police and Crime Panel cannot be Independent Custody Visitors.
 This maintains the independence of the scheme.

 What is the role of Independent Custody Visitors?